jamescodesfe/journee/README.md

 ## Things I fixed

-- Reworked the ToDo App and added addictional and missing functionality in the ItemList.tsx and Redux Files.
+- Reworked the ToDo App and added additional and missing functionality in the ItemList.tsx and Redux Files.
 - I implemented a basic flex layout that displays well across all devices
+- Added a Basic Layout & OffCanvas system
+- Added Meterial UI Icons to the ToDo App

 ## Requirements